sysprog21/arch-riscv-progs/quarter-square-multiplication/README.md

 # Quarter Square Multiplication

 ## Overview:
-This project explores the concept of quarter square multiplication, an approach attributed to Babylonian mathematics.
-The method utilizes the property that if \(x + y\) is odd, then \(x - y\) will also be odd, allowing for a simplified calculation.
+This project delves into the quarter square multiplication method, a technique rooted in Babylonian mathematics.
+The approach leverages the property that if \(x + y\) is odd, then \(x - y\) will also be odd, enabling a more streamlined calculation process.

 ## Formula:
 The quarter square multiplication is performed using the following formula: